Pros And Cons Of Buying A Franchise

 Great biz concepts don’t happen by chance.
 Rather lots of sweat equity.
 Can your small business idea grow into something substantial?
 Does your service or product have room to grow and develop?

-Popular franchises have been vetted.
+But these popular big box names have been vetted.
 They have teams of experts with deep subject knowledge.
 Why not tap that instead?

 2. Show me the money